Why Home Insurance Matters

 Typically covered under a standard HO-3 policy: fire and smoke damage, windstorm and hail, lightning strikes, theft and vandalism, water damage from burst pipes (not flooding), liability if someone is injured on your property, and additional living expenses if you're displaced.

-Not covered by standard policies: flood damage, earthquake damage, normal wear and tear, sewer backup (without a rider), and high-value items above standard limits.
+Not covered by standard policies: flood damage, earthquake damage, normal wear and tear, sewer and drain backup (without a rider), and high-value items above standard limits.

-Georgia homeowners near rivers, coastal areas, or low-lying flood zones should strongly consider a separate flood insurance policy through the NFIP or a private insurer — standard policies never cover rising water.
+Homeowners near coastlines, rivers, or in flood-prone areas should strongly consider a separate flood insurance policy through the NFIP or a private insurer — standard policies never cover rising water.
+Sewer backup riders are also highly recommended given aging stormwater infrastructure in many parts of the country.

-Georgia does not require homeowners insurance by law, but virtually all mortgage lenders require it.
-Regardless of whether you have a mortgage, protecting your home's value and your financial security makes coverage essential for any property owner in the Peach State.
+Most states do not require homeowners insurance by law, but virtually all mortgage lenders require it.
+Regardless of whether you have a mortgage, protecting your home's value and your financial security makes coverage essential for any property owner.

-A licensed agent at The Jones Agency can help you calculate the right coverage amount and find every available discount — ensuring you're getting the best protection at the best price.
+A licensed agent at Hart Insurance can help you calculate the right coverage amount and find every available discount — ensuring you're getting the best protection at the best price.